ziptied/bento-supabase-sdk/README.md

 ### User Verification

 Verify a user after they click the confirmation link
-<Note> Its best to use post events from your app not get links in your email body
+<note> Its best to use post events from your app not get links in your email body
-this is because email applications and providors can visit get links as part of spam checks and might confirm a user</Note>
+this is because email applications and providors can visit get links as part of spam checks and might confirm a user</note>

 ```javascript
 const response = await fetch('https://your-project.supabase.co/functions/v1/verify-user', {